ibm-cloud-docs/speech-to-text/output.md

 > **Note:** The keyword spotting feature is currently beta functionality that is available for all languages.

 The keyword spotting feature lets you detect specified strings in a transcript.
 The service can spot the same keyword multiple times and report each occurrence.
 The service spots keywords only in the final hypothesis, not in interim results.
 By default, the service does no keyword spotting.

-You must specify both of the following parameters to use the feature:
+To use keyword spotting, you must specify both of the following parameters to use the feature:

 -   Use the `keywords` parameter to specify an array of strings to be spotted.
 The service spots no keywords if you omit the parameter or specify an empty array.
 A keyword string can include more than one token; for example, the keyword `Speech to Text` has three tokens.
 For US English, the service normalizes each keyword to match spoken versus written strings; for example, it normalizes numbers to match how they are spoken as opposed to written.
 For other languages, keywords must be specified as they are spoken.
 -   Use the `keywords_threshold` parameter to specify a probability between 0.0 and 1.0 for a keyword match.
 The threshold indicates the lower bound for the level of confidence the service must have for a word to match the keyword.
 A keyword is spotted in the transcript only if its confidence is greater than or equal to the specified threshold.
 Specifying a small threshold can potentially produce a large number of matches.
 If you specify a threshold, you must also specify one or more keywords.
 Omit the parameter to return no matches.

+Keyword spotting is necessary to identify keywords in an audio stream.
+You cannot identify keywords by processing the transcript that the service returns to the client because the transcript represents the best decoding results for the input audio.
+It does not include tokens with lower confidence scores that might represent a word of interest.
+So applying text processing tools to a transcript on the client side might not catch keywords.
+A richer representation of decoding results is needed, and such a representation is available only at the server.

+### Keyword spotting results
+{: #keywordSpottingResults}

 The service returns the results as a `keywords_result` object that is an element of the `results` array.
 The `keywords_result` object is a dictionary, or associative array, of enumerable properties of the object.
 Each property is identified by a specified keyword and includes an array of objects, with one element of the array returned for each match found for the keyword.
 The object for each match includes the following fields: